lubeda/EspHoMaTriXv2/README.md

 ### Use in Home Assistant automations

 The easiest way to use ehmtx as a status display is to use the icon names as trigger id.
-In my example I have an icon named “wind” when the sensor.wind_speed has a new state, this automation sends the new data to the screen with the icon named “wind” and so on.
+In my example, I have an icon named “wind” when the sensor.wind_speed has a new state, this automation sends the new data to the screen with the icon named “wind” and so on.

 ```yaml
 alias: EHMTX 8266 Test